Front SMS Gateway API (Product description)

 Notifications for error messages

-You can set up one or more email addresses for receiving error messages.
-We recommend this especially in the initial phase/development phase, as these messages provide useful information about the cause of the error (error codes).
 There are separate notifications for errors while sending text messages and errors delivering received text messages to your server.
 For incoming notifications where we cannot deliver messages, the messages will be queued.
 The notifications will include a link to restart the queue once the problem is solved.

 Security measures